grapl-security/grapl/docs/development/services.md

 ### Engagement Creator
-**Work:** Simply writes the risks and lenses described in its input to Dgraph.
+**Work:** Simply appends the risks and lenses described in its input to Dgraph.

 **Output:** Nothing is written to S3; the desired output is a mutation to Dgraph.